ddintzner/ease360/README.md

 #### Updates
+**2/23/2024 : 0.2.4**
+Fixed issue with 'preloadSmart' not rendering additional canvas frames.

 **3/5/2020 :**
 If you add retina set to a breakpoint, you are no longer required to include a retina set images for all breakpoints.
 You can now mix and match what breakpoints you want to include a retina set (framesHighDPI).